Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

 In Figure~\ref{fig:locations}, transports inside hospital buildings or between buildings of a hospital complex are denoted by \emph{Inside hospitals}, while transports of patients between hospitals (e.g., planned transfers to a different hospital) are referred to as \emph{Hospital to hospital}.
 Transports of patients from home to hospital or discharges from hospital to home are denoted by \emph{Hospital to home} and transports from an accident site to the hospital, which are usually emergency transports, are denoted by \emph{Accident location to hospital}.
-As can be seen from Figure~\ref{fig:locations}, transports inside hospitals and between hospitals are considered most frequently, which reflects the focus of our review.
-However, transports between a patient's home and a hospital are also considered frequently, which indicates that these transport problems are closely linked to transports inside and between hospitals.
-Transports from an accident site to the hospital are examined particularly in the approaches in~\cite{kergosien_2014a,berg_2019a,kergosien_2023a}, which consider non-emergency patient transport and emergency transport as an integrated optimization problem in order to utilize transport resources optimally.
+As can be seen from Figure~\ref{fig:locations}, each paper included in our review considers either transports inside hospitals or hospital to hospital transports (or both), which reflects the requirements of our literature selection.
+However, transports between a patient's home and a hospital are also considered in a relevant number of papers, which indicates that these transport problems are closely linked to transports inside and between hospitals.
+Transports from an accident location to a hospital are examined particularly in~\cite{kergosien_2014a,berg_2019a,kergosien_2023a}, where non-emergency patient transport and emergency transport are considered as an integrated optimization problem in order to utilize transport resources optimally.

 Figure~\ref{fig:goods} shows the distribution of the transported items.
-While the focus of our review is on non-emergency patient transport, denoted by \emph{Patient} in Figure~\ref{fig:goods}, some of the relevant papers~\cite{kallrath_2005a,melachrinoudis_2005a,fiegl_2009a,hanne_2009a,vancroonenburg_2018a} also describe the combination of patient transport with the transport of portable material such as blood products, wheelchairs, or medication, while other papers~\cite{kergosien_2014a,berg_2019a,kergosien_2023a} combine planned transports of non-emergency patients with transports of emergency patients by the emergency medical services (EMS).
-As demanded by the inclusion criteria of our literature search, all examined papers consider non-emergency patient transport.
-It is notable, however, that only few of the examined papers additionally consider transports of material or emergency patients.
-This shows that models that combine planned patient transport with other transportation tasks in the hospital are not very common, even though, as stated in~\cite{vancroonenburg_2018a}, sterilized or new material is often required to treat patients.
+Due to the inclusion criteria of our review, all examined papers consider non-emergency patient transport, denoted by \emph{Patient}.
+Only a few papers~\cite{kallrath_2005a,melachrinoudis_2005a,vancroonenburg_2018a,Baermann2024} combine patient transport with the transport of material such as blood products, wheelchairs, or medication.
+Similarly, a few papers~\cite{kergosien_2014a,berg_2019a,kergosien_2023a} combine planned transports of non-emergency patients with transports of emergency patients by emergency medical services (EMS).
+This shows that models combining planned patient transport with other transport tasks in the hospital are rather uncommon.